elisabethschiele/modelChecking/README.md

 At any given moment we have four possible actions: left, right, up, and down.
 If executing an action would cause us to leave the grid, the execution of this action has no effect.
 This means we can choose any action at all times.
 There are enemies which attack the player with some fixed probability if the player is on the enemy tile or one of the four tiles directly adjacent to the enemy tile.

-The amount of gems and gold to collect is specified in the JANI model and can be adapted to make the problem harder or simpler (see Appendix: [Adapting Existing Models](#adapting-existing-models)).
+The amount of gems and gold to collect is specified in the JANI model and can be adapted to make the problem harder or simpler (see Appendix: [Adapting the Existing Models](#adapting-the-existing-models)).
 We are using a relatively complex setup with 5 gold and 3 gems to collect.

 ### Frozen Lake Problem
 We are given a grid environment with a start and an end tile.
 The goal is to navigate from start to finish in as few steps as possible.
 On arbitrary other tiles, there are holes in the ice that should be avoided.\